 Year-to-Date in short YTD is used to start the first day of the current calendar year up to the current date.
 It is mostly used in analyzing a business or determining performance.
-In this article, I will show how to do year-to-date sums based on Months in Excel.
-Here, we will show 4 ways.
-Using these methods, you can easily find year to date sum based on month in Excel.
+In this article, I will show you 4 ways of how to do year-to-date sum based on the month in Excel.

-4 Easy Ways to Sum Year to Date Based on Month in Excel
+How to Sum Year to Date Based on Month in Excel: 4 Easy Ways

 1. Excel Sum Year to Date Based on Month Input